Vegetarian and vegan restaurants

 – Vegan restaurants –

-Image adapted from: Cosmic Poblacion, Makati – A Vegan Restaurant & Cafe
+Image credit: Cosmic Poblacion, Makati – A Vegan Restaurant & Cafe

 Cosmic is a full-fledged vegan restaurant that serves mouthwatering, vegan versions of well-loved Filipino comfort dishes.